 What Are Tooth-Colored Fillings?

 Tooth-colored fillings allow your dentist to repair your tooth without the repair being noticeable.
 The composite matches your natural tooth color so that you cannot tell the difference between the filling and the remainder of your natural teeth.

-There are several benefits associated with Tooth-Colored Fillings in Woodbury, Long Island
+There are several benefits associated with Tooth-Colored Fillings on Long Island

 |The material is durable|

 |In most cases, the dentist can do this type of filling in a single visit|

 |Following the procedure, there is usually only temporary temperature sensitivity|

 |The fillings look natural and match your teeth|